Make your order fun, fast and accurate

-In our interviews with Subway customers, we found that most of the customers oder the same stuff every time they visit the store, or just alternate between two or three things on the menu.
-One of the customer told us that he wish the sandwich artist could remember his order since it would make the whole experience faster and delightful.
+In our interviews with Subway customers, we found that most of the customers order the same stuff every time they visit the store, or just alternate between two or three things on the menu.
+One of the customers told us that he wishes the sandwich artist could remember his order since it would make the whole experience faster and delightful.

 During our interviews with Subway staff, we found that ordering ahead has been creating fraud problems for the business.
 Because of the chargebacks that the store has to bear, the food already used and the 12% royalty fee paid using the order ahead service, the store managers have been up in arms about this service.

 A staff told us that repeating customer is the easiest because she know how the customer wants her sandwich done and can move on to getting it done efficiently.
 This is interesting because we know that the sandwich artist is the only person who knows/remembers the customer's preference.
 What if she leaves the job or is not working on that day when the customer visit?
 One of the reasons that people like Subway is because of the consistency it provides.
 This insight helped us think about how to provide customized services that keep track of customer's preferences at the same time make sure we have a consistent experience between stores.

 With these insights we gathered after talking to the staff and the customers, we can start to brainstorm with informed design solutions that tailored to the real needs of both sides.

 We brainstormed with the Subway team and generated many ideas that have the potential of solving the problems for both the store and the consumer while boosting the sales.
 We generated more than 50 ideas during the session.
 We also leveraged our collective wisdom by bringing in a multidisciplinary team in the room and bringing many different voices to the table.